Migrant experiences expressed through poetry

 Sanam’s passion for writing has always been at the forefront of his creative pursuits though, and he is now a regular contributor to Huffington Post, SBS’ online print platform, and the Indian newspaper Indian Link.

-‘Flash poetry is just one of his most recent writing endeavours in a series of ten stories written in about 140 words to throw light on some of the peculiarities of the lives of migrant
+‘Flash poetry is just one of his most recent writing endeavors in a series of ten stories written in about 140 words to throw light on some of the peculiarities of the lives of migrant

 “The stories are around how migrants often after years still miss the places they were born and grew up in, their struggles in a new land, ageing parents, growing kids and the like,” Sanam said.